-Testing, paperwork, the GAfutures Dual Enrollment application, and a meeting with Ms. Rodgers must be completed before the deadlines.
-Deadlines are December 20, 2019 for spring, March 27, 2020 for summer and June 11, 2020 for fall.
+Testing, paperwork, the GAFutures Dual Enrollment application, and a meeting with Tammy Shealey, school counselor, must be completed before the deadlines.
+Deadlines are December 9, 2022 for spring, March 31, 2023 for summer and June 15, 2023 for fall.

 Please contact the TCCHS guidance department for more dual enrollment details.